 One last thing I will say about the quality of different mediums is that the more expensive the material it is, as a younger artist without much money but wanting to experiment more, it was very hard for me to want to even use that expensive material, afraid I would waste it somehow.
 In some ways going cheap for experimental use is the smart choice.
 It’s far easier to waste an 8$ tube of paint than a $16 one.
 It’s easer to start a painting on cheap canvas than expensive linen.

 When you reach a certain level I would advise that you use better materials.
 Upgrade to brands you like.
-I tried many brands of professional paints.
+I tried most brands of professional paints.
 Ultimately I have found there are some brands I like for one reason or another, while another brand is better for another reason.
 Is there a best brand of paint?
 I do think Golden is the best acrylic paint I have ever used.
 For oils, I couldn’t give you a best brand.
 I could say that for the money Winsor Newton is great, as is Holbein (although their caps utterly suck and often get glued to the tube of paint), and Gamblin.
-The brand I mostly use is Sennelier, with Micheal Harding and Schmincke as common seconds.
+The brand I mostly use is Sennelier, but theres allot of Old Holland, Micheal Harding and Schmincke.

 In the end, as you become a more seasoned artist, you will have materials you prefer for whatever reasons.
 You’ll find your preferences through trial and error.
 You will educate yourself on the materials and their uses.
 In the end you will be an expert at your craft and all that is associated with it.